US STOCKS-Wall St rises with health insurers, S&P nears record

 Other big gainers in the healthcare sector included shares of Cigna, up 2.9 percent at $64.75.

 Most investors expect moves to be limited this week before Friday's U.S. monthly payrolls report.

 The March jobs report could give clues on how successful the Federal Reserve has been in lowering unemployment, one of the primary headwinds for the economy.
 About 200,000 jobs were created last month, according to a Reuters poll, down from 236,000 in February.

 In an effort to bring down the unemployment rate, the Fed has maintained an accommodative monetary policy, which has also benefited stocks.

-Other gainers included Hertz Global Holdings shares, up 6.8 percent to $23.41, after the company forecast strong earnings and revenue through 2015 due to increasing global demand for car rentals and benefits from its recently completed acquisition of Dollar Thrifty.
+Other gainers included Hertz Global Holdings shares, which rose 6.8 percent to $23.41 after the company forecast strong earnings and revenue through 2015 due to increasing global demand for car rentals and benefits from its recently completed acquisition of Dollar Thrifty.